 Resources to help your application to the Teacher-led Innovation Fund (TLIF)

-The Teacher-led Innovation Fund (TLIF) is part of investing in educational success (IES) initiative to raise student achievement and strengthening teaching and education leadership.
-TLIF aimed to support teachers to develop innovative practices that improve learning outcomes, especially for students who are Māori, Pasifika, need additional support to learn, or come from low socioeconomic backgrounds.
+TLIF aims to support teachers to collaboratively develop innovative practices that improve learning outcomes, especially for students who are Māori, Pasifika, need additional support to learn, or come from low socioeconomic backgrounds.

 - Teacher-led Innovation Fund Guide 2019 [PDF, 1020 KB]